• Skip to primary navigation

 What we keep on the floating corner shelves in our kitchen!

-Shelf sources: White hurricane vase | Glass & brass pitcher | Floral recipe box | White ceramic pitcher | Faux peonies | Pepper grinder | Marble salt cellar | Oil & vinegar bottles | Apothecary bottle (similar) | Striped planter | Decorative snail | Tray & Accessories: Round woven tray | Marble utensil holder | Black & white hand towel
+Shelf sources: Glass hurricane vase | Floral recipe box | White ceramic pitcher | Faux peonies | Marble salt cellar | Oil & vinegar bottles | Striped planter | Decorative snail | Tray & Accessories: Round woven tray | Black & white hand towel

-I had never had open shelving in a kitchen before so wasn’t sure how I’d feel about it but I LOVE it!
-I share more about my love for open shelving in the kitchen in {this post} with favorite kitchen remodel ideas.
+I had never had open shelving in a kitchen before so wasn’t sure how I’d feel about it but I LOVED it!
 At the time we installed our corner shelves there were no shops that sold floating shelves in custom sizes like the ones I found for my bathroom so we had to DIY them.
+You can find the step by step details of creating them in my post on floating corner shelves.

 Installation of Our Floating Wood Shelves